Fritta013/VRProject_DocDrone/README.md

 # Introduction 🚀

-This project involves creating a virtual control room using Unreal Engine 4.27 and the AirSim plugin, which provides a detailed simulation environment for smart ambulances (UGVs) and drones (UAVs) in medical payload transport.
+This project involves creating a virtual control room using Unreal Engine 4.27 and the AirSim plugin, which provides a detailed simulation environment for smart ambulance drone (UAV) in medical payload transport.
 The simulation features various types of terrain, urban landscapes, and obstacles that these vehicles must navigate.
 It allows for the testing and validation of different sensors, including LIDAR, RGB, and thermal cameras.

 The simulation supports the development and validation of algorithms for path planning, navigation, and real-time data collection.
 It enables the integration of new features and applications into the vehicle's hardware and software.
 Furthermore, the use of AI and machine learning algorithms in the simulation enhances the precision and efficiency of navigation and data analysis, contributing to the overall advancement of medical transport solutions.